WARP is a 501(c)3 nonprofit organization founded in 1992. Our Board members are elected at each year’s Annual Meeting

 Kelsey Wiskirchen is WARP’s Administrative Coordinator, responsible for WARP communication, keeping the website updated, and managing registration and logistics for our Annual Meeting.
 Kelsey joined WARP in 2010 as a scholarship recipient, and has remained actively involved in WARP ever since.
-She currently lives in St. Louis, MO, where teaches community textile workshops and works as a studio artist, in addition to the work she does for WARP.
+In addition to the work she does for WARP, Kelsey teaches community textile workshops and works as a studio artist.

 Linda Temple is WARP’s Newsletter Editor, responsible for creating 4 high-quality colorful informative issues every year.
 Linda is a retired librarian, has been involved in numerous fair trade endeavors for the past 30 years.
 She weaves and spins for fun, and has been a member of WARP for 25 years.